Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/css-transforms-and-transitions.md

 ![](http://i.imgur.com/ylb6WX9.gif)

-##### in the index.html, in the main container, under your previous squares, add the html below:
+##### In the index.html, in the main container, under your previous squares, add the html below:

 1. Create a 100px by 100px square box that has a background color of tomato, with a class of `square2`.